infinum/android_connectionbuddy/Readme.md

 #### 3. setMinimumSignalStrength(ConnectivityStrength minimumSignalStrength)

-Define minimum signal strength for which we should call callback listener.
+Define minimum signal strength for which callback listener should be notified.
 Default is set to ConnectivityStrength.POOR.

 #### 4. setNotifyImmediately(boolean shouldNotify)